logic-star-ai/codetaste/README.md

 ./run_analyze.sh
 ```

+There are 4 core metrics we evaluate:
-The metrics come in 4 main categories: (1) Pass: Checks whether the model's patch preserves functional integrity, using the repository's test suite.
-(2) IFR: Measures whether the patch follows the intended refactoring using static analysis checks.
-(3) Alignment:  A combined score that only rewards rule compliance when tests are valid, and (4) Change Precision: Measures how well the patch avoids unrelated changes outside the intended refactoring scope.
+1) Pass: Checks whether the model's patch preserves functional integrity, using the repository's test suite.
+2) IFR: Measures whether the patch follows the intended refactoring using static analysis checks
+3) Alignment:  A combined score that only rewards rule compliance when tests are valid, and
+4) Change Precision: Measures how well the patch avoids unrelated changes outside the intended refactoring scope.
 The golden commit reference solutions achieve 57.5%.

 ### Submitting Results to the leaderboard